Sotaro-Suzuki/Deep_Stock/README.md

 ## Short introduction
-Hello.
-I am Sotaro Suzuki, a machine learning and AI engineer.<br>
+Greetings, my name is Sotaro Suzuki and I specialize in machine learning and AI engineering.<br>
-I have been developing an "Stock and forex prediction AI" for more than three years since its conception.<br>
-The current program is a beta version and there is no guarantee that it will be always profitable.
-Thus, please open a demo account and install the program. <br>
-Also, I am planning to verify the trading history by third parties, such as Forex Factory, MQL4 databse and GoGoJungle.<br>
+For over six years now, I have been working on developing an AI-based program that predicts stock and forex market trends.
+It is important to note that the current version of the program is still in its beta stage and there is no assurance of consistent profitability. <br> Therefore, I strongly advise that you open a demo account and install the program for testing purposes.
+Additionally, I am in the process of arranging third-party verification of the program's trading history through platforms such as Forex Factory, MQL4 database, and GoGoJungle.

 ## Deep Stock
 Deep Stock can be simply described as an automated trading program with AI.<br>